 A quantum computer achieves an exponential speed-up over classical linear computing by using the phenomena of superposition of quantum states in the electronics itself, as a variable representing the disjunctive "global" combination of the entangled opposites, or sides of a question.
 In qubit devices, the 1&0 is a compliment of the 1 and the 0, in a superposition, asserting the value of a disjunctive antinomical third coordinate (the aggregate or synthesis), without specifying the values of the disjuncts separately.
 This brings in quantum uncertainty, but gives systematic freedom grounded in synthesis (1&0) added to the dialectical perspective (1) or (0).

-Because the undifferentiated (1&0) qubit always retains its own undetermined complementary identity, its ultimate value is only revealed in probabilities, which in the quantum computation of many practical questions approach 100% (at least in the final answer).
+Because the undifferentiated (1&0) qubit always retains its own undetermined complementary identity, its ultimate value is only revealed in probabilities.
 The metaphysics of the triad of '1', '0', and '1&0', ties in so well with the triads and trinities reflected in the words and worldviews of Buddha, Lao Tzu, Plato, Jesus Christ, Immanuel Kant, and others, that it seems to have the same coherent, consistent, and comprehensive basis.

 The point is that 1&0 is neither 1 nor 0, but an undetermined third coordinate proceeding from both.
 It may be significant that this abstract formula is parallel to the traditional definition of the third person of the Trinity who is neither the spirit of the Father, nor the spirit of the Son, but the Holy (holistic) Spirit "proceeding" from them both.
 Somewhat like the Holy Ghost, the qubit is neither totally 'on' nor only 'off,' but both - neither differentiator, nor differentiated, but undifferentiated - neither determiner, nor determined, but undetermined.